Arend-Jan/chat-gpt-lib-rs/README.md

 * An example CLI chat application that demonstrates library usage
 * An token estimation functionality

+Utilizes Rustls for the TLS layer, eliminating the need for OpenSSL and enabling seamless native execution on Linux with musl.

 ## Installation
 Add the following line to your 'Cargo.toml' file under the '[dependencies]' section:
 ```toml